-Twitter Points Users To Fact Checks Of Trump Tweets For The First Time
+Twitter Places Fact-Checking Warning On Trump Tweet For 1st Time

 Earlier this month, Twitter announced a move to combat the spread of misinformation about the coronavirus.
 Twitter said it will place labels on misleading or disputed information about the virus "regardless of who the speaker is."

-Critics of Twitter have complained that it has placed Trump above its attempts to enforce its rules aimed at making the platform more civil.
+Critics of Twitter have complained that it has placed Trump above its attempts to enforce rules aimed at making the platform more civil.

-Twitter's action Tuesday allowing users to "get the facts" about what Trump was tweeting comes just as the social media platform faces a wave of criticism for its inaction on a tweet Trump sent advancing a groundless conspiracy theory about the death of a former staffer of Joe Scarborough, a former congressman who is now a television host and frequent Trump target.
+Tuesday's action allowing users to "get the facts" about what Trump was tweeting comes just as the social media platform faces criticism for its inaction on a tweet Trump sent advancing a groundless conspiracy theory about the death of an ex-staffer of Joe Scarborough, a former congressman who is now a television host on MSNBC and frequent Trump target.

 On Twitter, Trump pushed the baseless theory that Scarborough killed Lori Kaye Klausutis, 28, who was found dead in Scarborough's congressional office in Fort Walton Beach, Fla., in July 2001.